 We are about as small as they come.
 Just two colleagues who decided to make their first professional show together.
 It was a terrifyingly controversial show which took us all over the world and we have stayed together ever since.

-Brining.
-He also works as a director for School of Performance and Cultural Industries at the University of Leeds.
+He also teaches at the School of Performance and Cultural Industries, University of Leeds.

 Tyrrell has an MA in Politics from University of Cambridge and an MFA in Theatre Directing from Birkbeck, University of London.

-SAM REDWAY, co-Artistic Director.
-Sam is a dramaturg, librettist and director who specialises in New Writing and drawing out the contemporary relevance and remade mythology of new works.
+SAM REDWAY, dramaturg & creative director.
+Sam is a dramaturg, librettist and director who specialises in drawing out the contemporary relevance and remade mythology of new works.
 He co-wrote and performs Knaïve Theatre’s Bin Laden: The One Man Show, wrote and performed in the company’s interactive educational project, Antarctica, and also performed in their adaptation of War with the Newts.
 For the latter he was also dramaturg as he is on the forthcoming productions, Covid Lockdown Breath Machine and Us, (Post 23/3).

 As a dramaturg he has developed Plate (HER Productions), Daddies (Patrick Maguire), A Quiet Night In (Robert Elkin) And It Rains (Joanna Nicks) and many others through Manchester ADP.
 In addition to which he has also devised with many national and international theatre companies including: Theatre Ad Infinitum, Familia De La Noche, Dangerous to Know, Manchester Camerata, Smoking Apples, Hiccup Theatre and Engine House Productions.
 Whilst his directorial credits include, GOLD (Laura Bowler and Riot Ensemble), Contractions (Play With Fire) and Dead Tree Gives No Shelter (self-produced).